thementat42/Manganese/docs/01_variables.md

 Casts can also be done in-place (e.g., when passing a variable to a function).

-Manganese's casts are not re-interpretations of the bits that make up a value -- a new value is created based on the original value.
+These casts are not re-interpretations of the bits that make up a value -- a new value is created based on the original value.
 Type casts do not modify the original value.

 The following table summarizes the casting rules for converting between different primitive types in Manganese: